James Hydrick

-James Alan Hydrick (born February 28, 1959) is an American former stage performer and self-described psychic, and convicted sex offender.
+James Alan Hydrick (born February 28, 1959) is an American former stage performer and self-described psychic.

 Hydrick claimed to be able to perform acts of telekinesis, such as his trademark trick of moving a pencil resting at the edge of a table.
 Following a nationally televised demonstration of his abilities on That's Incredible!, he was unable to prove his supernatural abilities on That's My Line, and later confessed the fraud.

-Hydrick was imprisoned for child molestation in 1989; he remains in a psychiatric hospital.
+Hydrick had a long history of criminal offenses and was imprisoned at least three times, after which he escaped; his final offense was for child molestation in 1989, for which he remains in a psychiatric hospital.

 Early life

-Hydrick was born in South Carolina to thirty-six year old Billy Hydrick and a thirteen year old teenage mother named Lois Hydrick.
+Hydrick was born in South Carolina to 36-year-old father Billy Hydrick and 13-year-old mother Lois Hydrick.
 His father was allegedly abusive.
 In 1989, he told an interviewer that he started learning karate at age six to protect himself from his father after seeing one of his brothers beaten to death.
 He and his other siblings later lived in a series of foster homes and orphanages.

 Hydrick was convicted of kidnapping and torture in 1977, for which he was imprisoned.
 He escaped three times: he allegedly kicked through a concrete wall in a Georgia jail, broke through gates at a South Carolina prison, and finally, in 1982, he pole-vaulted over a fence at a state prison in Utah.

 Rise to fame

 Throughout the 1970s, Hydrick was arrested repeatedly for crimes ranging from burglary to assault.
 Despite his difficult background and ongoing legal troubles, Hydrick gained prominence for his karate and sleight of hand tricks, earning national television exposure and a cult following.
 He claimed he was able to use psychokinesis to turn the pages of books and make pencils spin around on desks, among other feats.
 Hydrick also set up martial arts classes and claimed he could pass on the gift of psychokinesis to children through special training techniques, which was shown in 1989 to be a front for his coercing children into performing sexual favors for him, and was a factor in his conviction for sexual assault of a minor.

-Hydrick's most visible demonstration of his skills was in an episode of the series That's Incredible! which originally aired in December 1980 and repeated in 1981.
+Hydrick's most visible demonstration of his purported skills was in an episode of the series That's Incredible! that originally aired in December 1980 and repeated in 1981.
 He performed the pencil-spinning trick with the host John Davidson's hand on his mouth to block him from exhaling (after Davidson suggested that he could hear Hydrick blowing).
 However, Hydrick had readjusted the pencil beforehand so that it was as precarious as possible and would move with the slight manipulation of his hands.
 He also caused a page from a telephone book to turn over, allegedly by telekinesis.
 Magician and paranormal skeptic James Randi awarded the program a 1980 Uri Award, later renamed the Pigasus Award, "for declaring a simple magic trick to be genuine."